Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Well, I think as kind of Doug said in the conference kind of mid-quarter, we don't kind of not aligned to the types of statements being made broadly in the industry.
 We don't have kind of rationale to deliver you a different message.
 So, a number beginning with 4 is a reasonable kind of proxy.
 I think at the end of the day, sustainability is defined by two things.
 It's defined by the legitimacy and sustainability of demand, and we see a world of tremendous innovation in software and applications, which is enabled by silicon.
 And something really special happened in the last several years, and the special was the word of connectivity in cloud and advanced computation kind of showed up at the same time.

 And so, there's, I mean, a tremendous amount of excitement around that opportunity.
 And it's much more difficult for us sort of forecast because it's not one device now, it's many.
-And it's not a unit conversation, it's a content conversation, but that's kind of the nature of the bit (55:26).
+And it's not a unit conversation, it's a content conversation, but that's kind of the nature of the beast.
 So, when we look at the most fundamental part of answering your question demand, we feel very good about it, very excited about that opportunity.

 The second part of this is all about kind of discipline and balance between supply and demand, and every indicator we have, whether it's supply and demand, statements from a modeling point of view, whether it's ASPs, whether it's inventory levels, whether it's reused strategies, whatever it is.
 I mean, the datapoints that we look to continue to suggest much more discipline than not.
 And so, in the context of what I just described, with the assumption about stable units, and assumption about kind of continued content expansion, and assumption about the legitimacy of our China investments, we feel like there's sustainability to the types of spending levels that we're seeing right now.
 So, our view is, this is not an aberration.
 I'm sure it goes up and down along this journey, and we've all got a lot to learn, but it feels quite fundamental from the seats that we have in the semiconductor ecosystem.